jecnua/puppet-elasticsearch5test/README.md

 # Testing es5 with puppet
+## -- THIS WILL NOT BE MAINTAINED AND IS JUST A TEST --

 This is a quick test to check how the new puppet module for es works.
 It installs *java* by itself.